Disney Jr. (Europe, Middle East and Africa): Italy

+Launched on 14 May 2011 replacing Playhouse Disney and closed on 1 May 2020 along with Disney Channel, with select programming moving to Disney+.
+The channel was relaunched on December 1, 2025.

 Defunct

 Hungary

 The Hungarian feed was launched on July 1, 2015, but shut down in December 5, 2017 due to lack of distributing for most of the Hungarian pay TV providers.
 It would plan to cease on October 12, but moved instead to December 5, discontinuing the Hungarian language audio track.